cocoabits/MASShortcut/README.md

 To set an example, I made a  demo project: [MASShortcutDemo](https://github.com/shpakovski/MASShortcutDemo).
 Enjoy!

-#Notification of Change
+#Notifications
-By registering for NSNotifications from NSUserDefaults observing, you can get a callback whenever a user changes the shortcut, allowing you to perform any UI updates, or other code handling needs.
+By registering for NSNotifications from NSUserDefaults observing, you can get a callback whenever a user changes the shortcut, allowing you to perform any UI updates, or other code handling tasks.

 This is just as easy to implement:

     //implement when loading view
     NSUserDefaults *defaults = [NSUserDefaults standardUserDefaults];
     [defaults addObserver:self